zabkasirna/russelandrizky/README.md

 ```

 **Important notes:**

-For the time being, everytime there is new package installed from bower, you have to manually run `gulp vendor` from the CLI.
+For the time being, every packages installed from bower have to manually copied by running `gulp vendor` from the cli.

 #### Sitemap ####